radshodam/ecommerce-next-14/ecommerce-next-14/README.md

 ##### until now => cra error page =>if throw now error use server in form pass to page in errorPage and don't use error side loading in btn submit .until don't work

 #### generate data product by cache react in productPage

+#### add to cart in db in Prisma & npx prisma db push && npx prisma generate